 7.even as you learned from Epaphras, our beloved fellow slave, who is a faithful minister of Christ for you,

 8.and who declared to us your love in the Spirit.

 ¶9.
 For this reason also, from the day we heard it, we have not ceased praying for you and making petition that you might be filled with the knowledge of His will in all spiritual wisdom and understanding,

-14. in whom we have the redemption, the forgiveness of sins,
+14.in whom we have redemption, the forgiveness of sins,

 18. He is also the head of the body, the Assembly of God; he is the beginning, the firstborn from the dead, so that in everything, he might be preeminent,

-19. because God was pleased to have all His fullness dwell in him,
+19.because God was pleased for all His fullness to dwell in him,

 21. And you, who by disposition were once alienated and enemies of God with evil deeds, he has now reconciled

 22.through death in his fleshly body, to present you holy and faultless and blameless before Him —